ssmithy/qmk_firmware/keyboards/keychron/k8_pro/readme.md

 ## Shaun's Custom Version
 - Not sure if QMK Bluetooth will work on K8 Pro
-- Want to use some of the cool features of QMK
+- Want to use some of the cool features of QMK (leader key, dynamic macros)
 - Here I will make some custom (config) changes to deploy to my keyboard